monday8am/monday8am.github.io/_posts/2018-04-03-result-serialization.md

 ### Conclusions

-Make an application (or software in general) is matter of decisions, most of them are not trancendentals but seen together as a whole can lead your code to a land of pleasure full of unicorns or to the terrible hell.
-About this case, the introduction of a complex module in benefict of the overall simplicity is a good one :)
+Making an application (or software in general) is a matter of decisions, most of them are not transcendental but seen together as a whole can lead your code to a land of pleasure full of unicorns or to terrible hell.

+In our case, the introduction of a complex module in benefit of the overall simplicity is a good one though :)

 #### Links